TreyWW/MyFinances/docs/debugging/python/poetry.md

 And this time they should all be correctly installed!

 ### For other poetry issues, or if this doesn't fix the issue try the following: <br  />
-    - Delete all files in your directory associate with poetry. <br  />
+    - Delete all files in your directory associate with poetry.
     - Follow these directions to use the installer on [poetry's website]( https://python-poetry.org/docs/#installing-with-the-official-installer).